blackfalcon/learningjs.anotheruiguy.com/interview/findMatch.md

 > Let's say that I have two arrays, what I need is a function that will accept these two arrays and compare them to each other and produce a single array that only has the items that matched.

 Seems pretty straight forward, right?
-On the surface, this almost seems more difficult than the other [problem](/interview/compareArray.html) of finding values in an array that equal the provided sum.
-But it's not.
-It's actually much simpler.
-Let's break this down into what an example would look like.

 Let's say that our arrays look like this;